ScottArbeit/Grace/docs/Frequently asked questions.md

 ## I thought centralized version control systems were really slow.
 Well, that's not a question... but... yeah, in some ways, the older centralized VCS's could feel slower, and heavier, especially when dealing with branches.

 Grace is not like that.
-Grace is new, modern, built to _be_ fast and _feel_ fast.
+Grace is new, modern, lightweight, and fast.

 ## Why did you create Grace?
 In the 2022 StackOverflow Developer Survey, Git is at 93.87% adoption.
 Git has won, no doubt.

 And there's sort-of nowhere for it to go but down.

 I've been around long enough to see different technologies rise and fall.
-Some have shorter market cycles (web UI frameworks, for instance), and some have longer market cycles, like hierarchical -> relational -> No-SQL databases, or popular social media products.
+Some have shorter market cycles (web UI frameworks, for instance), and some have longer market cycles, like hierarchical -> relational -> No-SQL databases, or popular social media apps.
 I've seen technologies that had almost 95% market share, with very long cycles, like Windows and Windows Server, eventually lose market share for one reason or another.

 Git is 17 years old now.
 It doesn't have the easiest UX, to say the least.
-Many projects are exploring version control right now to see where it's going next.
+Many projects are exploring version control right now to see where it might go next.
 Git won't stay near 95% forever.
 Nothing ever does.

 Grace is my offering to that search for what's next.
-I wanted to create something that was easy-to-use and easy-to-understand, and powerful.
+Grace's design is my attempt to bring ease-of-use into a corner of our world that hasn't had much of that lately, and to connect us together in a different way than ever before.

 ## I like the way Git does branches.
 Again with the not-question...
 I do too.
 I think that the lightweight branching in Git is one of the major reasons that it won.

 That's why I kept lightweight branching in Grace.
 Create and delete branches to your heart's content.

-## FOSSBro302698 says: _"\<something something\> M$ \<something something\>."_
+## On _HN_, FOSSBro761 says: _"\<something something\> M$ \<something something\>..."_
-Uh, yeah, OK.
+Um, yeah, OK.
 Whatever.

 Here's what actually happened:

-I invented Grace by myself.
+Grace started as my personal 2021 pandemic lockdown side-project.
+I invented it.
+No one told me to, I just did.
 I chose .NET because it's what I know and trust.
 I chose F# because I wanted to think functionally as I explored.

 I chose to do it at all because I realized that _something_ was eventually going to replace Git, and I had some opinions about what that should be, and about what direction we should take as an industry in UX for source control.

 That's the origin story.
-Just a guy who had an idea he couldn't let go of, using tools that he trusts, and tools that he's learning.
+Just a guy who had an idea he couldn't let go of, using good tools that he knows well, and a few tools that he's learning.

 ## What about when I'm disconnected?
 Well, you won't be able to run many Grace commands.
 And you probably won't be able to do lots of other things that you usually do.